olatkem2/World_Football_Data/README.md

 ## Challenges

 1. I had to work on the profiles.yml file specifically for postgres.
 I was getting the credentials right but, I had to change METHOD to 'trust' in the hba.config file for psql via notepad and restart its postgresx64 services via run app(service.msc)
-2. Had issues with navigating the file directory of the profiles.yml file and dbt_project.yml file on the command line - I had to0 just brush up my CLI Knowledge
+2. Had issues with navigating the file directory of the profiles.yml file and dbt_project.yml file on the command line - I had to just brush up my CLI Knowledge